BeeLeDev/GoldFarm/README.md

 This code (gold.py) is not optimized to work 100% of the time, there are pieces in the code that I wanted to use such as the "is_GH_loading" which is exactly like "is_DS_loading" but for Wintertusk, that don't work the way it was intended, so I had to substitute it with timers to wait for a certain duration instead.
 There are lots of errors I faced where the player would just be standing there doing nothing when it had worked consinstently for a while, then proceeded to just give up.
 MAKE SURE TO CHECK THE BOT EVERY 10 MINUTES IN CASE.

 If there are bugs please do let me know.

+All in all this was fun to make, I knew nothing of Python, but have an alright background with Java.
+I just stared at the code and played around with it until I understood how Python works.
+Started without any Python knowledge to a bit now.